-Visiting a world heritage site always feels special, discovering one of the New7Wonders even more incredible.
+Visiting a world heritage site always feels special, and discovering one of the New7Wonders is even more incredible.
 Visiting Machu Picchu like the Inca did for hundreds of years, is the best thing you can do!
 Hike the Inca Trail and find out about this ancient 4-day route through the Andean Mountains to Machu Picchu.
-We will show you what to explore, how to prepare and when to go.
+We will show you what to explore, how to prepare, and when to go.
 Take the hike!

 Things to Explore on the Inca Trail

 While one walks on over 3000m through the Andes, there is a lot to discover.
 Besides the remarkable view of the mountains and valleys, you’ll be guided through different climate zones.
-While you walk through green forests in one moment, in the next you’ll have the possibility to marvel at the glaciers and the views the next day are covered by thick fog.
+While you walk through green forests one moment, in the next you’ll have the possibility to marvel at the glaciers and the views the next day are covered by thick fog.
 Peru has at least 90 different microclimates and some of them will definitely be experienced.

 When it comes to Inca ruins, Machu Picchu is by far not the only one on the way.
 The Llactapata ruins, for example, are situated on the first stretch of the trail.